Rainbow-Dreamer/Ideal-Piano/User Manuals/English/Settings Manual.md

 sound_path: the file path of the sound source

 show_delay_time: the delay time of the notes when playing the MIDI file

+play_midi_start_process_time: time in seconds to open the process that sends MIDI events when playing MIDI files

+move_progress_adjust_time: the delay time in seconds when changing the progress bar

 config_enable: whether to enable function keys when playing on computer keyboard